mikeroySoft/mrs-hugo/content/blog/covid-fah.md

 featuredalt = "folding at home" featuredpath = "/2020/03/"
 linktitle = "Fighting COVID-19 with Fusion"
-title = "Fighting the COVID-19 with Fusion" type = "post"
+title = "Fighting the COVID-19 Coronavirus with VMware Fusion and Folding At Home" type = "post"

 +++